andreasmlbngaol/siji-usu/README.md

 ```

 - `name` type is String, the name of the faculty.
 - `faculty_code` type is String, the code of the faculty.
-Must be unique.
+Must be 2 digits and unique.

 #### Response: